ccourson/LewanSoul-xArm/README.md

  `List<DispatcherTimer> dispatchTimers` is declared as a private property in MainWindow.cs only for possible future reference and is not used anywhere else.

  `InitializeDispatcherTimers()` is declared in `MainWindow()` and initializes 16-millisecond and 300-millisecond timers.

+The *DispatcherTimer* will append up to one *Tick* to the *Interval* specified if that period exceeds one *Tick*'s period.
+A *Tick* seems to be about slightly faster than 1/60th of a second.
+Put another way, the *Tick* event will fire when the master *Tick* has occured, even if the specified period has been exceeded.

 #### 16msTick

-This timer is considered the game loop and has a nominal frequency of 60Hz.
+This timer is considered the game loop for the application and has a nominal frequency of 60Hz.
+It has two functions:

+1. Perform *scope*'s UI updates.
+2. Manage communication timing.

 #### 300msTick